waltz-controls/JTango/README.md

 Here is a small explanation:

 Implementation of the TangoProxy guarantees the following - a subscription to an event will be performed only once during the first call of the TangoProxy#subscribeToEvent method.
-This creates a single instance of ITangoWhateverListner, for instance, [[http://www.esrf.eu/computing/cs/tango/tango_doc/kernel_doc/tango_java_api/classes/fr/esrf/TangoApi/events/ITangoChangeListener.html|ITangoChangeListener]] with an empty list of user defined listeners.
+This creates a single instance of ITangoWhateverListner, for instance, [ITangoChangeListener](https://javadoc.io/doc/org.tango-controls/JTangoCommons/9.5.17/fr/esrf/TangoApi/events/ITangoChangeListener.html) with an empty list of user defined listeners.

-User adds then listeners to this single tango event listener (TangoProxy#addListener).
+User adds then listeners to this single tango event listener (TangoProxy.addListener).
 Effectively a response from Tango event system is forwarded to these listeners.
 So adding and removing listeners does not invoke network call to the remote Tango.
 These listeners are stored in a weakly tight list to prevent memory leaks.
 Therefore user must keep reference to the listeners all the time they are needed.

 All this is done to prevent extensive communication when a large number of threads try to subscribe to an event.